- + Forgiving blade flex for developing technique

 What Order to Buy In

-If budget is a constraint, here’s the priority order:
+If budget is a constraint, buy in this priority order:

-- Mask - a poorly fitting mask makes every dive frustrating.
+- 01 —Mask - a poorly fitting mask makes every dive frustrating.
 Leaks, fogging, and pressure issues are all mask problems.
 Get a good one first.

-- Fins - long blades make the fundamental difference in how efficiently you move through the water.
-Standard snorkeling fins won’t work.
+- 02 —Fins - long blades make the fundamental difference in how efficiently you move through the water.
+Standard snorkeling fins won't work.

-- Wetsuit - if your water is below 26°C, a wetsuit is necessary for warmth and buoyancy management.
+- 03 —Wetsuit - if your water is below 26 degrees C, a wetsuit is necessary for warmth and buoyancy management.
 Match thickness to water temperature.

-- Weight belt + lead - needed to achieve correct buoyancy with a wetsuit.
+- 04 —Weight belt and lead - needed to achieve correct buoyancy with a wetsuit.
 Budget-friendly component.

 What to Skip for Now

-Carbon fiber fins - your technique isn’t ready for them yet.
-See Best Freediving Fins for Beginners.
+- Carbon fiber fins - your technique isn't ready for them yet.
+See the Best Freediving Fins for Beginners guide.

 Water Temperature and Wetsuit Thickness